 • Medical conditions and staff training needed

-This information will feed into a risk assessment meeting at Greenmead and a start date will be decided and parents will be notified.
+This information will feed into an internal risk assessment meeting and a start date will be decided and parents will be notified by the school.

 You can download the Admissions Policy document from the Downloads section below, alternatively you can request a paper copy by contacting the school.

 The Friends of Greenmead (FOG) is the registered charity of Greenmead School.
 It depends on the support of parents, friends and staff for its success.
 Through FOG’s fundraising activities, Greenmead pupils have access to a range of facilities which would not otherwise be available.
 This includes funding Music Therapy.
 New parents are encouraged to join.
 If you would like to make a donation to the school please contact the school office or go to www.justgiving.com